cpauliat/my-oci-scripts/README.md

 ### OCI_objects_list_in_tenancy.sh

 ```
-ash script to list OCI objects in a tenancy (all compartments) in a region
+Bash script to list OCI objects in a tenancy (all compartments) in a region
 or in all active regions using OCI CLI

 Supported objects: same as OCI_objects_list_in_compartment.sh